angular/angular/aio/content/tutorial/toh-pt5.md

 Routing

 @intro
-We add the Angular Router and learn to navigate among the views
+We add the Angular Router and learn to navigate among the views.

 @description
 We received new requirements for our Tour of Heroes application: